-(3)Exhibits.
-The exhibits listed under Item 15(c) hereof are filed with, or incorporated by reference into, this annual report on Form 10-K. Each management contract or compensatory plan or arrangement is identified separately in Item 15(c) hereof. (b) Reports on Form 8-K. On November 3, 2004, MannKind filed a Form 8-K announcing its third quarter 2004 financial results.
-On November 3, 2004, MannKind filed a Form 8-K in connection with a press release announcing results from its US-based late phase 2 clinical study of Technosphere Insulin.

-(c) Exhibits.
-The following exhibits are filed as part of, or incorporated by reference into, this annual report on Form10-K:
+- (3) Exhibits.
+The exhibits listed under Item 15(c) hereof are filed with, or incorporated by reference into, this report.
+Each management contract or compensatory plan or arrangement is identified separately in Item 15(c) hereof. - (c) Exhibits.
+The following exhibits are filed as part of, or incorporated by reference into, this report: